rtrppl/orgrr/readme.md

 ### orgrr-show-backlinks

 This will show all backlinks for the note in the current buffer in a side-window.
 The buffer here is temporary.
 You can navigate this just as a regular org document and, for example, jump between headlines by `org-next-visible-headline` or `org-previous-visible-headline` (or pressing "n" and "p").
 The headline link takes you to the line of the snippet in the source document.
-You can invoking the command again to close the side-window (while visiting this buffer).
+Invoke the command again to close the side-window (while visiting this buffer).

 ### orgrr-show-related-notes

 This will show all related notes for the note in the current buffer in a side-window (see also [orgrr-related-notes](#orgrr-related-notes)).
 The buffer here is temporary.
 You can navigate this just as a regular org document and, for example, jump between headlines by `org-next-visible-headline` or `org-previous-visible-headline` (or pressing "n" and "p").
 The headline link takes you to the source document.
-You can invoking the command again to close the side-window (while visiting this buffer).
+Invoke the command again to close the side-window (while visiting this buffer).

 ### orgrr-rename